 The color turquoise is a special combination of blue and green.
 Indeed, blue signifies the purity of the Buddhas and green symbolizes their readiness to act.
 Additionally, devotees meditating on the color red can transform the poison of attachment into the wisdom or discernment.
 This Shakyamuni statue will wear the adornments very well and inspire all those who lay their eyes on the statue.

-Shakyamuni Buddha Statue in Full Lotus Pose
+Nepali Shakyamuni Buddha Statue Features:

-Our Shakyamuni Buddha statue is depicted using the Bhumisparsha mudra with his right hand draped over his right knee.
-As a result, he calls the goddess of the earth to witness his supreme victory over the provocations and temptations of the demon Mara.
+The statue is also depicted using the Bhumisparsha mudra with his right hand draped over his right knee.
+As a result, the Buddha calls the goddess of the earth to witness his supreme victory over the provocations and temptations of the demon Mara.

 In the left hand, Shakyamuni is holding the small bowl which contains the three nectars of awakening.
-The precious three nectars have killed the 3 demons representing greed, hatred and ignorance.
+The precious three nectars have eliminated the 3 demons representing greed, hatred and ignorance.
 Additionally, the bowl is significant because it symbolizes the overcoming of attachment.
 Click here to learn more about the true origin of Buddhism.